starsagitarian/HTML_CSS_Practice/README.md

 # HTML_CSS_Practice

-practicing dynamic dropdown with HTML and CSS
+practicing HTML and CSS with a single page website